core-usi/libreems-firmware/README.md

 ### Introduction

 LibreEMS - The open source engine management system!
-This is a fork from the FreeEMS project (freeems.org)

 Please see [LibreEMS.org](http://LibreEMS.org) for the most up to date information and links!